If you have asthma, you know how difficult it can be to breathe clearly when you have a flare-up.

 Comprehensive asthma care at Henry Ford

-Henry Ford Health System’s doctors and respiratory therapists understand asthma’s symptoms and how to help you control them.
+Henry Ford Health’s doctors and respiratory therapists understand asthma’s symptoms and how to help you control them.
 We provide accurate diagnosis so you’ll know if asthma or another condition is troubling you.
 And we offer solutions to keep you active while living with asthma.

 When your doctor refers you to Henry Ford for expert diagnosis and treatment, you can be confident that we’re here for you.
 We care for patients with complex conditions, from initial diagnosis to long-term treatment.
 Meet our pulmonary team.